Last updated on May 21, 2021

 Our Lord’s interest in dates and when events need to happen steered my heart toward the timing of a major event in my family, the birth of our youngest of seven in 1999, Rosemary.
 Three of our children were born in January and three were born in August.
 Rosemary was born in May.
 Not just any day in May, but on Pope John Paul II’s birthday, May 18.
 Adding to this is the fact that the prime of my Catholic life and marriage was lived from 1978 (wedding in 1979) to 2005, the reign of this saint and Marian pope.
 He was also the first Polish pope and I taught for 16 years at St. Mary’s Catholic School in Wilno, Ontario, the first Polish settlement in Canada.

-With all of these memories and thoughts, I wanted to highlight a piece of Saint John Paul II’s writing on Pentecost.
-What follows is taken from his 1997 homily at Rome’s St. Athanasius Church May 18, his birthday on the Solemnity of Pentecost.
+I’ve highlighted a piece of Saint John Paul II’s writing on Pentecost taken from his 1997 homily at Rome’s St. Athanasius Church on May 18, his birthday on the Solemnity of Pentecost.

 In the Acts of the Apostles, St Luke describes the extraordinary manifestation of the Holy Spirit at Pentecost as a communication of the very vitality of God who gives himself to men.
 This divine gift is also light and power: light, to proclaim the Gospel, the Truth revealed by God; power, to infuse the courage of witnessing to the faith, which the Apostles begin at that very moment.